pingcap/docs/v3.0/reference/tools/tidb-lightning/tidb-backend.md

 ## Deployment for "TiDB" back end

 When using the "TiDB" back end, you no longer need `tikv-importer`.
-Compared with the [standard deployment procedure](/v3.0/reference/tools/tidb-lightning/deployment.md),
+Compared with the [standard deployment procedure](/v3.0/reference/tools/tidb-lightning/deployment.md), the "TiDB" back end deployment has the following two differences:

-* steps involving `tikv-importer` can all be skipped
+* Steps involving `tikv-importer` can all be skipped.
-* the configuration must be changed to indicate "TiDB" back end is used
+* The configuration must be changed to indicate the "TiDB" back end is used.

 ### Ansible deployment